Cinema of Lebanon: The Golden Age

 There were other exceptions like the auteur films of George Nasser and Youssef Maalouf.
 Georges Nasser's second feature, The Small Stranger was also selected for Cannes in 1962.
 Youssef Maalouf adapted to film Kahlil Gibran's novel, The Broken Wings in 1962.
 Prints of the film The Broken Wings were believed to have been destroyed during the war, but one was found after the war stored in a church, and the film, starring stage actress Nidal Al-Askhar, was restored.

-Lebanon was also a filming location for international productions.
+Lebanon became a filming location for international productions.
 For example, in 1965, Val Guest's Where the Spies Are, starring David Niven and Françoise Dorléac, was filmed in Beirut.
 Twenty-Four Hours to Kill, starring Mickey Rooney, and Secret Agent Fireball, starring Richard Harrison, were also filmed in Beirut the same year.
 The following year in 1966, the German director, Manfred R. Köhler, filmed his film, Agent 505: Death Trap in Beirut.
 George Lautner's La grande sauterelle was also filmed in Beirut in 1967.
 Rebus, starring Ann-Margret was filmed on location at the Casino du Liban in 1969.
 While Honeybaby, Honeybaby was shot in 1974 in Beirut, the producers of The Man with the Golden Gun, which was partially set in Beirut, decided not to film in the Lebanese capital due to the burgeoning political problems.

 In 1965, UNESCO established the Arab Cinema Liaison Center at the National Cinema Center in Beirut as a regional hub for linking cinema activities across the Arab world.
 Beirut hosted the first international film festival in the Arab world in 1971.
 Until the mid-1970s, the film industry in Lebanon was flourishing with market appeal that extended to neighboring Arabic-speaking countries as the films included plenty of Egyptian film stars, such as Paris and Love in 1972, starring Salah Zulfikar and Sabah.
 Lebanon was producing "a string of sexually indulgent films" such as Cats of Hamra Street and The Guitar of Love in 1973, starring Georgina Rizk, the Lebanese beauty queen who won Miss Universe in 1971.
 In the 1970s, cinema attendance in Lebanon was the highest among Arabic-speaking countries.